 Measure and calculate perimeter

-Learn how to measure and calculate the perimeter of shapes in centimetres and metres.
+Learn how to measure and calculate the perimeter of rectilinear shapes.

 - two videos

 Try this quiz to see how well you know the topic.

 This video will help you to understand how to measure the perimeter of a shape.
 Why not make some notes as you watch the video to help you to remember later?

 The perimeter is the distance all the way around the outside of a 2D shape.

 To work out the perimeter, add up the lengths of all the sides.

 10 + 10 + 6 + 6 = 32

 A rectilinear shape is a shape that has lots of sides that meet at right angles.

 They normally look like two or more rectangles that have been joined together.